johnillo/mywebsite-v2/content/about/my-computing.md

 _Acquired on June 2020_

-A second-hand 1080p IPS monitor I bought from Lazada for around Php 3,500.
-It has an anti-glare surface and a highly adjustable stand - a perfect monitor for my standards.
+A second-hand FHD IPS monitor I bought from Lazada for around Php 3,500.
+It has an anti-glare surface and a highly adjustable stand - a perfect monitor for my needs.

 ## Accessories

 I use a [Kingston HyperX tenkeyless mechanical keyboard](https://www.amazon.com/s?k=kingston+hyperx+tenkeyless&ref=nb_sb_noss_2) (Cherry MX red) that my sister gave to me.
 I find it more enjoyable to type on a mechanical keyboard.
 I'm hoping to get an ErgoDox EZ ergonomic keyboard soon once I earn enough moolah.

 A [Logitech MX Ergo trackball](https://www.amazon.com/s?k=logitech+mx+ergo&i=electronics&ref=nb_sb_noss) mouse is my primary pointing device on all computers.
 It's initially a bit challenging to use, but once you get used to it, I think it's way more efficient than using a regular mouse.
 I wrote a review and repair summary of the device [here](http://localhost:3000/blog/repairing-my-logitech-mx-ergo).

+For audio and video chat, I use a [SteelSeries Arctic 5](https://steelseries.com/gaming-headsets/arctis-5) gaming headset, which I purchased in April 2021.
+This is to replace the SonicEar bluetooth speaker that I got as a present because it recently keeps on disconnecting for no reason.

 ## Software